OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 To know the version of DOORS, refer to [Find version](#find-version)

-If the system is deployed over HTTPS with a self-signed certificate, you must import the SSL certificate to access the system from OpsHub Integration Manager.
+If the system is deployed over HTTPS with a self-signed certificate, you must import the SSL certificate to access the system from <code class="expression">space.vars.SITENAME</code>.
 Click [Import SSL Certificates](../getting-started/ssl-certificate-configuration.md) to learn more.

 # Mapping Configuration